ibm-cloud-docs/assistant-data/dialog-runtime.md

 ### Design considerations
 {: #dialog-runtime-digression-design-considerations}

-- **Avoid fallback node proliferation**: Many dialog designers include a node with a `true` or `anything_else` condition at the end of every dialog branch as a way to prevent users from getting stuck in the branch.
+- Avoid fallback node proliferation

+  Many dialog designers include a node with a `true` or `anything_else` condition at the end of every dialog branch as a way to prevent users from getting stuck in the branch.
 This design returns a generic message if the user input does not match anything that you anticipated and included a specific dialog node to address.
 However, users cannot digress away from dialog flows that use this approach.

   Evaluate any branches that use this approach to determine whether it would be better to allow digressions away from the branch.
 If the user's input does not match anything you anticipated, it might find a match against an entirely different dialog flow in your tree.
 Rather than responding with a generic message, you can effectively put the rest of the dialog to work to try to address the user's input.
 And the root-level `Anything else` node can always respond to input that none of the other root nodes can address.

-- **Reconsider jumps to a closing node**: Many dialogs are designed to ask a standard closing question, such as, `Did I answer your question today?` Users cannot digress away from nodes that are configured to jump to another node.
+- Reconsider jumps to a closing node

+  Many dialogs are designed to ask a standard closing question, such as, `Did I answer your question today?` Users cannot digress away from nodes that are configured to jump to another node.
 So, if you configure all of your final branch nodes to jump to a common closing node, digressions cannot occur.
 Consider tracking user satisfaction through metrics or some other means.

-- **Test possible digression chains**: If a user digresses away from the current node to another node that allows digressions away, the user could potentially digress away from that other node, and repeat this pattern one or more times again.
+- Test possible digression chains**

+  If a user digresses away from the current node to another node that allows digressions away, the user could potentially digress away from that other node, and repeat this pattern one or more times again.
 If the starting node in the digression chain is configured to return after the digression, then the user will eventually be brought back to the current dialog node.
 In fact, any subsequent nodes in the chain that are configured not to return are excluded from being considered as digression targets.
 Test scenarios that digress multiple times to determine whether individual nodes function as expected.

-- **Remember that the current node gets priority**: Remember that nodes outside the current flow are only considered as digression targets if the current flow cannot address the user input.
+- Remember that the current node gets priority

+  Remember that nodes outside the current flow are only considered as digression targets if the current flow cannot address the user input.
 It is even more important in a node with slots that allows digressions away, in particular, to make it clear to users what information is needed from them, and to add confirmation statements that are displayed after the user provides a value.

   Any slot can be filled during the slot-filling process.
 So, a slot might capture user input unexpectedly.
 For example, you might have a node with slots that collects the information necessary to make a dinner reservation.
 One of the slots collects date information.
 While providing the reservation details, the user might ask, `What's the weather meant to be tomorrow?` You might have a root node that conditions on #forecast which could answer the user.
 However, because the user's input includes the word `tomorrow` and the reservation node with slots is being processed, your assistant assumes the user is providing or updating the reservation date instead. *The current node always gets priority.* If you define a clear confirmation statement, such as, `Ok, setting the reservation date to tomorrow,` the user is more likely to realize there was a miscommunication and correct it.